 Self-service and beyond

 Internal Developer Platforms are the best way to enable developer self-service.
-They allow Ops teams to design golden paths for the rest of the engineering organization to follow.
+They allow Ops teams and platform engineers to design golden paths for the rest of the engineering organization to follow.
 Within these predefined paths, developers can self-serve on-demand environments, provision any infrastructure, add images from a CI pipeline or container registry and deploy.
 If they so choose, developers can also go off path and specify their own configurations that they can directly apply using the core IDP API.

 After applying the desired configuration changes and deploying, engineers can easily manipulate those deployments by outputting a diff between two manifests or rolling back throughout the versioned deployment history.
 Within the context of the permissions set through the RBAC model, developers truly achieve full freedom, from code to production.